JimRossiter/JimRossiter.github.io/projects/socialmedia.md

 I sourced this dataset from Kaggle, accessible [here](https://www.kaggle.com/datasets/shabdamocharla/social-media-mental-health).
 As an educator, I've observed a significant surge in phone usage and social media engagement.
 This piqued my interest, prompting an in-depth exploration into the quantitative impacts of these platforms on users.
 This dataset offered an ample opportunity to analyze and understand these effects.

 ## Exploratory Data Analysis
-`My first task was to again take in the data and get an overall feel for it.
+My first task was to again take in the data and get an overall feel for it.
 It is important for me that I familiarise myself with the data and its labels so that I am not misinterpreting any information at a later point.
-This would take away any credibility from my fidnings.
+This would take away any credibility from my findings.

-It is also worth mentioning the Likert Scale is employed for this trial of 479 participants.
+It is worth mentioning the Likert Scale is employed for this trial of 479 participants.
 The Likert Scale serves as a measurement tool for assessing various mental health effects, including depression levels.
 For instance, participants may rate their depression experiences on a scale of 1 to 5, where 1 signifies minimal depression and 5 indicates severe depression.
 This structured approach allows us to quantitatively analyze not only depression but also other variables such as anxiety, restlessness, and concentration difficulty.
 By utilizing this standardized scale across different constructs, we can capture and compare participants' feelings, allowing for accurate insights into mental health within our dataset.

 ```sql
 -- Inspecting the table for a broad view